nitayneeman/react-components-styleguide/README.md

 #### Accessability

-- Allow using `aria-label`, `aria-labeledby` and `aria-describedby` - to label the element and describe it with extra information.
+- Allow the consumer passing `aria-label`, `aria-labeledby` and `aria-describedby` in order to label the element and describe it with extra information.

 **[🔝 Back to top](#table-of-contents)**